oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

    ![This image shows the Instance Name screen.
 The Instance Name is entered as vbstudio-devinstance and the Compartment field is set to root.](images/detail-vbs.png "")

-5. On the CI/CD Setup screen, select your root compartment and make sure you select **Yes, I authorize this** to allow Oracle to create instances on your behalf.
+5. On the CI/CD Setup screen, select the `VBStudioCompartment` you created previously and make sure you select **Yes, I authorize this** to allow Oracle to create instances on your behalf.

+   ![This image shows the CI/CD Setup screen, with the root compartment selected.](images/confirm-vbs.png "")

+   *Note: If you don't provide authorization, your instance is provisioned with a built-in OCI account that provides access to a minimal set of resources (one free VM build executor with fixed software in the default build executor template).
+This free account isn't available in all OCI regions and data centers.*

    Click **Create Visual Builder Studio**.

-   ![This image shows the CI/CD Setup screen, with the root compartment selected.](images/confirm-vbs.png "")

    When your instance is created, its details show in the Instance Info tab.
 You'll also receive an email with the subject **Verify your Oracle Visual Builder Studio email**.
 Make sure you click the URL link in the email body to verify your email.
 This is required to receive email notifications from VB Studio.